 This is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed- John 3:18-19

-Okay, so I recently discovered I have morphed into a “New Testament person”.
+Okay, so I recently realized I have somehow morphed into a “New Testament person”.

 This simply means I tend to do most of my devotional reading out of the New Testament books.
 In an effort to break out of the rut, I revisited 1st Kings.
-It didn’t take long for me to recall why I tend to gravitate towards the New Testament.
+It didn’t take long for me to recall why I have been gravitating towards the New Testament.
 1st Kings is depressing.
 Really.
 Depressing.
 Like lose your faith in humanity depressing.
-The first half of the book is just an endless litany of the sin and bad behavior of one horrid king after another.
-The sin of the king was then followed by a period of judgment that the people (who were also sinning like crazy) completely ignored or wrote off as a nothing sandwich.
+The first half of the book is just an endless litany of the sin and bad behavior of one horrid king after another even more horrid king.
+The sin of the king was then followed by a season of oppression or famine that was obviously God’s judgment.
+The people (who were also sinning like crazy) completely ignored or wrote off the obvious judgment as a giant nothing sandwich.
 The book actually had me feeling quite smug about the superiority of modern humans.

 At least until I did some thinking and put some things together.

 Like, the fact that our own federal, state and local governments have been doing some pretty awful things at home and abroad for quite some time now.
 That’s how we got Critical Race Theory in most of our public schools.
 It’s how we ended up with the gender unicorn and queer story hour.
-It’s why Afghanistan is such a shameful mess and why the censorship of ideas is suddenly acceptable.
-This happened because many of our leaders over the course of the last fifty years have born a striking resemblance to Old Testament kings like Rehoboam, Jeroboam, Abijam and Omri.
+It’s why the censorship of ideas is suddenly standard operating procedure.
+We got here because many of our leaders over the course of the last fifty years have born a striking resemblance to Old Testament kings like Rehoboam, Jeroboam, Abijam and Omri.

 We did this to ourselves.